lutraconsulting/input-docs/www/pages/data_sync.md

 ### Android
 This can be done by connecting your mobile device to the computer and copying data files to/from the device.
 Once your Android phone or tablet is recognized by the operating system after connecting it using USB cable, you can use file browser to copy files.
-On Android devices, data are stored in `INPUT/projects` directory.
+On Android devices, data are stored in `Internal shared storage/Android/data/uk.co.lutraconsulting/files/projects/` directory.

 ### iOS
 Input supports iTunes file sharing.
 Note that iTunes doesn't allow you to browse or edit data from the app data folder,